LuanRT/YouTube.js/README.md

 ### Interactions:
 ---

-The library makes it easy to interact with YouTube programmatically.
-However, don't forget that you must be signed in to use the following features!
+Don't forget that you must be signed in to use some of the following methods!

 * Subscribe/Unsubscribe:
   ```js